Plan Your Visit

 Who is a part of the multidisciplinary team?

-Our team includes professionals from the Office of Children and Youth, the District Attorney’s Office and the Montgomery County Child Advocacy Project (MCCAP).
-It also includes mental health therapists, law enforcement officials, forensic interviewers, family advocates and medical doctors from the Children’s Hospital of Philadelphia Child Protection Team.
+Our team includes professionals from the Montgomery County Office of Children and Youth, the District Attorney’s Office, and law enforcement officers.
+It also includes mental health therapists, forensic interviewers, family advocates and medical doctors from the Children’s Hospital of Philadelphia Child Protection Team.
 Together, working as a team, these professionals support the goal of Mission Kids to reduce the number of interviews—and the number of times children must retell their stories—as part of the investigative process.

 Who will speak to my child?